haraldkubota/colorlight/README.md

 See py/ for how to detect your card.
 You'll get message about firmward and resolution, or it'll hang.

+## Requirement

+You need the MARCH compatible libeth.so from https://github.com/haraldkubota/l2-ethernet, so compile this first and copy to ./lib/$MARCH/

 ## Sending data to the Colorlight 5A

 For a short video of the old sendframe.dart: https://youtu.be/EI8ke8pR064